yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/_index.md

 weight: 1
 ---

-This section introduces the chassis design, materials required, and assembly instructions.
-LGDXRobot2 now includes design files for the chassis in the [lgdxrobot2-design](https://gitlab.com/yukaitung/lgdxrobot2-design) repository.
-The files are requires FreeCAD installed.
+This section introduces the chassis design, the materials required, and the assembly instructions.
+LGDXRobot2 now includes the chassis design files in the [lgdxrobot2-design](https://gitlab.com/yukaitung/lgdxrobot2-design) repository.
+These files require **FreeCAD** to be installed.

-The design files are located in the root of `Chassis` folder as well as an assembly example `assembly.FCStd` file.
-There are also some components that are not included but for reference purpose only.
-The file for manufacturing are located in `Chassis/Outputs` folder.
+The design files are located in the root of the `Chassis` folder, along with an assembly example file named `assembly.FCStd`.
+Some additional component files are included for reference purposes only and are not part of the final build.
+The files for manufacturing are located in the `Chassis/Outputs` folder.